Provide access to natural daylight

 - the health benefits of bright daylight exposure and its effects on circadian rhythm, including the non-visual health impacts of bright daylight.

-- Check box(es) to certify that the educational materials are shared with all building(s) occupants through the following methods (select all that apply):
+- Check box(es) to certify that the educational materials are shared upon request with all building(s) occupants through the following methods (select all that apply):

 - a digital platform, such as a website, digital application, or display screen in common areas